 Polpettone (Meat Loaf)

-In Italy, polpette are meatballs so it’s only logical that polpettoni refers to a meatball so large that it necessarily takes on the size and form of a loaf.
-Classic polpettoni combines various ground meats—usually beef and pork, but also veal, lamb and sausage—with grated cheese and herbs.
+In Italy, polpette are meatballs so it’s only logical that polpettone ("big meatball") refers to a meatball so large that it necessarily takes on the size and form of a loaf.
+Classic polpettone combines various ground meats—usually beef and pork, but also veal, lamb and sausage—with grated cheese and herbs.
 Loaves are often stuffed with any number of eye-catching, flavor-enhancing ingredients; the most traditional are Italian cheeses, ham, and hard-boiled eggs.
 Sometimes, an aromatic tomato sauce is added during or after baking.
-Polpettoni can also be refrigerated and savored as a cold pâté or terrine.
-Recipe Servings: Serves 6
+Polpettone can also be refrigerated and savored as a cold pâté or terrine.

 Prep Time